FACN1/week4-D-REEM-TEAM/README.md

 - Created userListener keyup eventListener to initially console.log() the key pressed
 - Initialised index.js as a main server file and it includes server.js's start function
 - Used `module.exports` to export the start function to the index.js
+- Added a dynamic content-type system
+- Got a txt file containing 10k words and used it to make our database
+- Made a functioning server
+- Installed and used Tape
+- Initialised a render function

 ### Cool Links
 https://github.com/first20hours/google-10000-english